 State Correctional Facility - Camp George West

 (1903 - 1998 ?), Golden

 A CO National Guard training area located three miles east of the city.
-Originally established as the State Rifle Range, renamed in 1934.
-Enlarged to 700 acres by 1938, the site now encompases about 375 acres still under state control.
-Since the late 1950's, the complex has been shared by various state agencies, including the CO Dept. of Transportation, Colorado Emergency Management, the State Correctional Center at Golden, and the Colorado State Patrol Academy.
+Originally established as the State Rifle Range (1903 - 1919), it was also known (or part thereof) as Camp McDonald in 1906, and as Camp Buchtel in 1907.
+The state guard's Mobilization Camp of 1916 was here.
+Last renamed in 1934, and enlarged to 700 acres by 1938, the site now encompases about 375 acres still under state control.
+German POWs were briefly held here during WWII.
+Since the late 1950's the complex has been shared by various state agencies, including the CO Dept. of Transportation, Colorado Emergency Management, the State Correctional Center at Golden, and the Colorado State Patrol Academy.
 The CO NG vacated the post in the late 1990's or early 2000's.

 A settlers' defense against Indians.
-Monument (1946) located just south of the US 83/US 86 junction.
+The settlement was also known as California Ranch (1859) until 1864.
+Destroyed by fire in 1875.
+A monument (1946) is located just south of the CO 83/CO 86 junction.

 Fort Cedar Point

 A Regular Army post located near the present intersection of I-70 and CO 86, about three or four miles east of town.
 Soldiers occupied the grounds surrounding the train stop.

 A temporary U.S. Army Cavalry and Infantry post (July-August) located at River Bend on Big Sandy Creek, west of Limon.

 (1862), near Boyero ?